karmaniverous/stan-core/.stan/imports/stan-cli/stan.todo.md

 - Patch — use engine DEFAULT_OPEN_COMMAND (DRY)
   - Updated `src/stan/patch/service.ts` to import `DEFAULT_OPEN_COMMAND` from `@karmaniverous/stan-core`.
   - Removes dependency on the deleted local defaults module and fixes module‑resolution failures in tests.

+- Run — guarantee early legacy-engine debugFallback once per action
+  - Added an early check in `src/cli/stan/run/action.ts` to emit `run.action:engine-legacy` when the config lacks a top-level `stan-core`, guarded to avoid duplicates with the later synthesis path.
+  - Ensures the expected debug signal is present under `STAN_DEBUG=1` for the transitional legacy extraction test.
+  - Keeps the emission to a single notice per action by tracking a local guard.

+- Run — honor legacy includes/excludes in archive phase
+  - Extended `RunnerConfig` to optionally carry `includes`/`excludes`/`imports`.
+  - In `run/action.ts`, populated these fields from the resolved engine `ContextConfig` (synthesized from legacy root keys when needed).
+  - The archive phase now receives selection settings and respects legacy excludes without requiring a top‑level `stan-core` block.
+  - No behavior change for namespaced configs; legacy paths only.

+- Run/CLI config — guarantee engine-legacy notice in legacy CLI fallback
+  - When the CLI loader falls back to legacy top-level keys (no `stan-cli`), also emit the `run.action:engine-legacy` debugFallback when `stan-core` is absent.
+This ensures the transitional test sees the expected label even if ordering causes the early run-action notice to be missed.
+  - Non-legacy, namespaced configs unaffected.

+- Init — preserve‑scripts prompt during legacy upgrade
+  - Seeded interactive defaults for `stan init` from the migrated config and CLI loader instead of engine loader (which fails pre‑migration).
+  - Ensures the “Preserve existing scripts?” confirm appears when upgrading legacy configs, and that existing `stan-cli.scripts` are retained when preserved.
+  - Reused the resolved `stanPath` from the UI defaults for downstream steps.

+- Tests — fix false‑positive root‑level scripts check in init migration test
+  - Tightened regex to match only a root‑level `scripts:` line, avoiding nested matches under `stan-cli`.

+- Run — include‑on‑change for ephemeral system prompt (quiet diffs on steady state)
+  - For `--prompt core|<path>`, compare the effective prompt hash against the baseline recorded at snap.
+  - When changed, inject before diff so the prompt appears exactly once in archive.diff.tar; otherwise create the diff first without injection and inject only for the full archive.
+Always restore original bytes afterward (no persistent overwrite).

+- Snap — record effective prompt identity for baseline
+  - Compute the effective prompt (cliDefaults.run.prompt | auto), hash its bytes, and update `.stan/system/.docs.meta.json` with `prompt: { source, hash, path? }` (best‑effort; preserves unknown keys).
+  - New helpers: `src/stan/util/hash.ts`, `src/stan/system/docs-meta.ts`.

+- DRY — unify CLI command headers
+  - Added `src/cli/stan/header.ts` to centralize BORING/TTY-aware header printing.
+  - Updated:
+    - `src/cli/stan/run/action.ts`,
+    - `src/cli/stan/snap.ts`,
+    - `src/cli/stan/patch.ts` to use the shared helper (removed local isBoring/header duplication).

+- DRY — centralized STAN workspace paths
+  - Added `src/stan/paths.ts` (`stanDirs(cwd, stanPath)`) to compute common paths: system/output/diff/patch and the system prompt file.
+  - Refactored:
+    - `src/stan/run/archive.ts`
+    - `src/stan/run/session/archive-stage.ts` to use it.

+- Typedoc — include ScriptMap in docs
+  - Re‑exported `ScriptMap` from the library entry so Typedoc includes the referenced type used by `RunnerConfig.scripts`, eliminating the prior warning.

+- Tests — small unit coverage
+  - Added header unit tests for BORING/TTY branches (`src/cli/stan/header.test.ts`).
+  - Added a focused test for `stanDirs` path helper (`src/stan/paths.test.ts`).

+- Docs — Getting Started
+  - Noted PATH augmentation for child scripts so repo‑local binaries resolve without globals.

+- Tests — stabilize header test and fix lint
+  - Cleared NO_COLOR/FORCE_COLOR alongside STAN_BORING to exercise styled TTY branch.
+  - Replaced unsafe String(...) usage with safe argument joining to satisfy @typescript-eslint/no-base-to-string.

+- Typedoc — include ScriptEntry
+  - Re‑exported `ScriptEntry` in `src/index.ts` to resolve the reference warning from `ScriptMap`.

+- Tests — fix styled TTY header branch by making TTY detection dynamic
+  - Updated `src/stan/util/color.ts` so `isBoring()` computes TTY on each call instead of capturing it at module import.
+This allows tests to toggle TTY and ensures runtime honors current TTY and env flags consistently.

+  - DRY — remove redundant barrels and realign imports
+  - Deleted `src/stan/index.ts` (barrel-of-barrel under top-level index), `src/stan/run/exec/index.ts` (unused exec barrel), and `src/stan/run/live/types.ts` (re-export-only types).
+  - Updated imports to reference canonical sources directly:
+    - Top-level `src/index.ts` now exports from `./stan/help` and `./stan/run` directly, and consolidates type re-exports (`ScriptMap`, `ScriptEntry`).
+    - Live renderer/util/frame import `RowMeta`/`ScriptState` from `@/stan/run/types` instead of the removed `live/types` indirection.

+- Docs — Migration note and typedoc wiring
+  - Added docs-src/migration.md describing the namespaced layout and how to migrate via `stan init` (with .bak and `--dry-run`).
+  - Registered the page in typedoc.json and linked it from README.

+- Docs — CLI plan/prompt and init flags
+  - Clarified that the run plan header includes a `prompt:` line in CLI docs.
+  - Added init migration notes (.bak, `--dry-run`) to Getting Started.

+- Run — plan-only prints resolved prompt
+  - Updated `stan run -p` path to resolve the system prompt and include a `prompt:` line in the printed plan (core/local/path/auto).
+Falls back to the base plan if resolution fails.
+Commit Message